magoodsell/Matthew_Goodsell_resume/docs/index.md

 * Managed a team of 5 in creating dashboards to provide more insights in the company’s profit and loss statements
 * Produced visualizations in PowerBI and Google Data Studios
-* Provided client with google doc on PowerBI tips
+* Provided client with Google doc on PowerBI tips

 `January - April 2020`